DBlackKat/online_currencies_scrapper/README.md

         you will be prompted to input the year you wanted to scrap
         Note: if you want to get year 2002 then you should input 2002 and 2003

+    Issues to resolve:
+        return null if the input year is not available currrenly use pickle for data dumping which isn't effective at all, should consider changing to json
+        convert the main function to a define function